-Entries were evaluated first at CIAT in unreplicated planting.
+Entries were evaluated first at CIAT in an unreplicated planting.
 Tolerant materials were reevaluated in replicated tests at CIAT and Nataima.
 The plot design for disease screening at CIAT (Fig. 3) was similar to methods previously described (CIAT Annual Report, 1974), while at Nataima rows were spaced 60 centimeters apart without ridges.
 Infected seed of the susceptible cultivar Porrillo Sintético was planted as borders 2-3 weeks before the general planting date.

-Plants at CIAT were directly inoculated five weeks after planting using X. phaseoli isolate 611 as a suspension containing 5 x 10 cells/ml.
-Inoculum was applied at produce leaf water-soaking (Fig. 4), and showing no symptoms on either foliage or bean rows were furrow irrigated the day before and the day after inoculation to create a favorable microclimate for disease development.
+Plants at CIAT were directly inoculated five weeks after planting using X. phaseoli isolate 611 as a suspension containing 5 x 10^7 cells/ml.
+Inoculum was applied at sunset as a spray at about 100 psi to produce leaf water-soaking (Fig. 4), and bean rows were furrow irrigated the day before and the day after inoculation to create a favorable microclimate for disease development.
 Plants were then sprayed with water and irrigated each week thereafter to enhance spreading of artificial as well as natural infections.
 At CIAT, reactions were recorded three weeks after inoculation using a 1-5 scale for foliar and a 1-3 scale for pod reactions.